samueldtodd/probability/README.md

 ## [Two Marbles Part One](two_marbles_part_one.py)

 Two marbles are placed into a bag determined by a coin flip.
 If the coin is heads, a red marble is placed into the bag.
 If the coin is tails, a blue marble is put into the bag.
 You can't observe the coin flip or the marbles.
-You pick out a marble at random.
+You pick out a marble at random from the bag.
 It's red.
 You place it back into the bag.
-What is the chance that next time you pull out a blue marble?
+What is the chance that you pull out a blue marble next time?

 ## [Two Marbles Part Two](two_marbles_part_two.py)